scil/LaravelFly/readme.md

 // and the instance is printed beautifully, thanks to casters provided by laravel
 $user = User::first()

-// which class aliases are defined sudo app('tinker')->loader->classes
+// which class aliases are defined in tinker sudo app('tinker')->loader->classes

 // like dir() in Python